 When it’s safe to head outside, take a walk around the perimeter of your house and keep an eye out for the following issues:

-● Dents.
-Heavy hail can put dents in vinyl, wood, and metal siding.
-If the dents are severe, they can weaken the siding, which makes it more susceptible to cracking and premature deterioration.
+Heavy hail can put dents on vinyl, wood, and metal siding.
+If the dents are severe, they can weaken the siding, making it more susceptible to cracking and premature deterioration.
 Minor dents may be no more than a simple aesthetic flaw, but to maintain the value of your home, you shouldn’t leave them unrepaired.
-Look for dents with a spotlight as minor ones are often difficult to detect with the naked eye.
+Look for dents with a spotlight, as minor ones are often difficult to detect with the naked eye.

-● Oxidation marks.
 Metal siding can develop oxidation marks after a heavy hail storm, but those marks aren’t always easy to detect.
-To test for siding oxidation, run your hand along metal siding and take a look at your palm—is there chalky, white residue left behind?
+To test for siding oxidation, run your hand along with the metal siding and take a look at your palm—is there chalky, white residue left behind?
 That’s a sign of siding damage that requires prompt attention.

 Need Storm Damage Repairs?
 Contact Eastern Roofing & Siding